 New treatment to reduce heart attack risk

 There is now a possible new treatment for people who have a raised level of Lp(a) and already have heart disease.
 They may also have had a stroke, or narrowings to the leg arteries.

 How do I know if I have raised Lp(a)?

 You probably don’t!
 But if you are interested in learning more, please get in touch.

 Interested in learning more?

-You can read more on the current studies page of our website.
-If you are interested in the more technical parts, information is available on the clinical trials.gov website.
+Information about our research into this is available on the current studies page of our website.
+Information into our current research project is available on the clinical trials.gov website.
 Be warned – it is very technical, so not easy to understand.
 The trial is called Horizon and is sponsored by Novartis.